Atlas, Inc.

 How we think about this

-In the AI-companion space, services that offer role-play of sexual or consumptive relationships are expanding rapidly.
-Many of them generate revenue by filling users' loneliness and isolation, in the short term, with stimulating dialogue.
+In the field of AI communication, services that offer role-play of sexual or consumptive relationships are expanding rapidly.

-This does not mean banning all expressions of romantic feeling.
-The warmth that can grow between people, and the particular emotions that exist there, are essential to the human story.
-The line we draw is where those expressions slide in the direction of the sexual or the consumptive.
+This does not mean uniformly banning "expressions of romantic relationship."
+Expressing the warmth that arises between people, and the special emotions there, is an essential element of the human story.
+The line we draw is where such expression heads in a direction that slips into the sexual or the consumptive.

 What we do in practice

-1. We do not implement features of sexual or consumptive role-play in the AI companions we provide, and we decline such requests when they come.
+1. We do not implement features for sexual or consumptive role-play in the AI we provide, and we decline such requests even when they are made.

-2. In selecting and tuning our AI models, we prioritize responses that stay close to the user over responses that are merely stimulating.
+2. In selecting and tuning AI models as well, we adopt designs that prioritize responses staying close to the user over responses that are merely stimulating.

 Principle 04

-We treat the memories born of dialogue as trust, not as a product.
+We treat the memories born in dialogue as trust, not as a product.

 How we think about this

-But the principles we hold in those moments are clear.
+In those moments, the principles we hold are clear.
 First, we do not resell individual dialogues as products.
-Second, data made the subject of research or analysis is limited to data that has been processed in ways that preclude individual identification.
-Third, for any research or provision that uses dialogue data, we put in place explicit user-consent mechanisms (opt-in / opt-out).
-Fourth, we strive not to use data beyond the scope the user could reasonably have imagined at the time of providing it.
+Second, data made the subject of research or analysis is limited to data processed so that individuals cannot be identified.
+Third, for research or provision that uses dialogue data, we put in place mechanisms for the user's explicit consent (opt-in / opt-out).

 What we do in practice

-3. We explicitly document the scope of data use for research and analysis, and share it inside the company and with our research partners.
+3. We explicitly document the scope of data use for research and analysis, and share it within the company and with research partners.

-4. We are working to reflect research use in our terms of service and to prepare accessible explanations for users.
+4. We are working to reflect research use in our terms of service and to prepare clear explanations for users.

 Principle 05

-We do not set the standards alone — we build them with the industry.
+We do not decide alone — we build the standards together with the industry.

 How we think about this

-The AI-companion space does not yet have ethical standards shared across the industry.
-There is almost nothing one can refer to in answering what is good or not, or where the limits of acceptability lie.
+The field of AI communication does not yet have ethical standards shared across the industry.
+There is almost nothing to refer to regarding what is good and what is not, or where the bounds of the acceptable lie.

-We will play the role of building the venues for that conversation.
+We will take the role of creating the venue for that discussion.

-We welcome it when peer companies adopt standards equal to or stronger than ours.
-This may seem counterintuitive for us, but we believe that producing better outcomes for users and for the industry as a whole — rather than protecting our own competitive advantage — leads, in the long run, to better outcomes for us as well.
+We welcome it when our peers adopt standards equal to or stronger than ours.
+This is because we believe that producing good outcomes for users and for the industry as a whole, rather than protecting our own competitive advantage, leads in the long run to good outcomes for us as well.

 What we do in practice

-1. We are preparing to launch cross-industry venues for discussion in the AI-companion space (industry councils, consortia, and the like).
+1. We are preparing to launch cross-industry venues for discussion in the AI-communication field (industry councils, consortia, and the like).

-2. We continue to develop relationships with experts in medicine, psychology, education, and law.
+2. We continually advance collaboration with experts across medicine, psychology, education, and law.

-3. We are surveying analogous organizations and prior cases in Japan and abroad.
+3. We are surveying analogous organizations and precedents in Japan and abroad.

 4. We welcome inquiries from interested operators and experts.